web-servers/tomcat-embedded-quickstarts/README.md

 ## tomcat-embedded-quickstarts

-A temporary place to keep quickstarts for JWS tomcat.
+A temporary place to keep quickstarts for Embedded Tomcat.
 Each example will have two flavors: Spring Boot and Embedded Tomcat proper, for those that don't want to use Spring Boot.

-**TODO:** Use community tomcat by default, add maven profile (would that work?) to allow users to specify JWS instead.
+**TODO:** Add maven profile (would that work?) to allow users to specify JWS instead?

 ## Planned Quickstart Topics

 * HTTP/2 (Exand APR example)
     * JSSE+Openssl
     * Java9 JSSE